LD-14

 Professor Sophia Nagel from Heisenberg Research Station called EFL's accusation 'incoherent' and the hypernova explanation 'nonsense' that did not explain the characteristics of the 'Blackout Pulse'.
 Despite multiple different Pulse recordings being widely disseminated across the neural net, public efforts have so far failed to triangulate its source.

-MANHATTAN -- 831 AS/747 AGS -- Two days ago Jump Gates failed simultaneously across Sirius, freezing commerce and neural net access across the sector.
-When the network resumed 31 hours later, restored communications broke the news of Bretonia's loss of the Dublin system.
-This twin shock has plunged the market into chaos, prompting fears of sector-wide economic recessions.
-Interspace estimates indicate that the stoppage alone caused billions of credits in losses.
-Gallia immediately accused Liberty of culpability for the outage, claiming the destruction of Dublin's jump gate instigated a cascading failure in faulty Ageira infrastructure.
+MANHATTAN -- 831 AS -- Two days ago Jump Gates failed simultaneously across Sirius, freezing commerce and neural net access across the sector.
+When communications resumed 31 hours later, the news broke of Bretonia's loss of the Dublin system.
+This twin shock has plunged markets into chaos, prompting fears of sector-wide economic recessions.
+Interspace estimates that the stoppage alone caused billions of credits in losses.
+Gallia immediately accused Liberty of causing the outage, claiming the destruction of Dublin's Jump Gate instigated a cascading failure in faulty Ageira infrastructure.
 Ageira has sharply refuted the allegation, claiming such a systemic effect would be physically impossible.
-Independent researchers in Cologne and the Edge Worlds have also announced that a hyperspace pulse of unprecedented strength was detected moments before The Blackout, with data about 'The Pulse' being widely shared across the neural net in recent days.
-House authorities have remained tight lipped, refusing to comment on their own observatories' data.

 [829 AS] Tau In Transition